What does synesthesia mean?

 Triptherapie: support and guidance

-Contact or intake
+Complete contact or intake form

-Check out some of the questions people have when it comes to synesthesia.
+Here are some of the questions people have when it comes to synesthesia.

 General FAQ

-Truffle ceremony experiences
+Truffle ceremony with psilocybin